The Science of Tajweed & The Definition Of Tajweed

 As for sound layers, there is no problem if the reader of the Quran wants

-Rule of reciting the Holy Quran in Musical
+Rules of reciting the Holy Quran in Musical

 tunes

-For one letter such as letters of ghunnah and madd, the reader must
+For one letter, such as letters of ghunnah and madd, the reader must

-forbad (reciters) to do it.
+forbade (reciters) to do it.

 As for lengthening Madd and ghunnah, the reader must abide by the